PunamBhalge/RuleEngine/README.md

-# RuleEngine
+RuleEngine
- rule engine that evaluates user eligibility using an Abstract Syntax Tree (AST).
-It allows dynamic creation and combination of rules with logical operators (AND, OR) and evaluates them against JSON user attributes.
-Usage Clone the repository and run the Main class to see the evaluation in action.
+Overview:
+This project implements a simple Rule Engine in Java that allows users to define and evaluate rules based on JSON data.
+It constructs an abstract syntax tree (AST) from user-defined rules and evaluates the conditions against provided data.

+Features:
+Rule Creation: Supports defining rules using logical operators (AND, OR).
+AST Construction: Converts rules into a tree structure for easy evaluation.
+Rule Evaluation: Evaluates rules against JSON objects, supporting both string and integer comparisons.

+Usage:
+Create rules using the format: key = 'value' AND key = 'value'.
+Combine multiple rules for complex evaluations.
+Use the evaluateRule method to check if the data meets the defined rules.